 New forms of organizing are triggered, demanded and facilitated by digitalization – for them to work in practice, however, requires conscious and deliberate management work.
 Not all new models will prove useful.
 Not everything that has been in place will become obsolete.

 We are working on an Agile Organizing Kit translating management research and novel practices into useful tools for business design and action learning – with the goal of making organizations more adaptable.
-Sign up here if you would like to stay up to date.
+Contact us with your management challenges and to exchange ideas on the subject.